 This section shows which browsers visitors are using while visiting your web.
-The pie chart on the left shows the total visitors from each browser.
-The pie chart on the right shows new visitors from each browser.
-The table below the chart shows a breakdown of this data for each browser.
+For each browser, you can see the distribution of browser versions in the chart.
+The table below the chart shows a breakdown of this data for each browser and its corresponding version.

 Sources (mobile + web)